uclab-potsdam/syllabus-site/data.md

 New York and Erie Railroad, 1855

-Aiming to visualize structures of a social-ecological economy, each student will carry out a small data visualization project, spanning data collection, visualization design, and iterative prototyping.
-The visualizations will be based on practices and principles encountered during the visits, readings, and exchanges throughout the semester.
-While students will work individually on their projects, the entire course will form a temporary collective experimenting with some of the principles we encounter during the semester.

 **Central questions for the course**

 - What would you like to reveal with the organigrams you will make?